hsotoparada/DeepPhasePick/README.md

 (3.1) Perform phase detection: prediction of preliminary phase picks.

+Phase detection is performed by the function **run\_detection**, which returns the dictionary **dct_dets** containing predicted discrete phase class probability time series and preliminary phase picks.

 (3.2) Perform phase picking: prediction of refined phase picks, optionally plotting them and saving some relevant statistics.

+Phase picking is performed by the function **run\_picking**, which returns the dictionary **dct_picks** containing preliminary (from detection stage) and refined (by Monte Carlo Dropout MCD in picking stage) phase picks.

 (3.3) Plotting of continuous waveform with predicted P and S phases, and corresponding predicted probability time series.

+Two type of output plots can be generated.
+Function **X** creates plots including predicted phase onsets on seismic waveforms.
+Function **X** further includes predicted probability time series.
+Function **X**, which requires the installation of the plotly library, creates interactive plots of the predicted phase onsets on seismic waveforms and predicted probability time series.
+In all the above plots, the phase onsets shown are the refined picks.
+Moreover, the user-defined parameter **dct\_out['opath']/dct\_out['flag_data']** controls which seismogram components are plotted.

 ## Citation: